DeviationTX/deviation-manual/source/ch_protocols.rst

 -------------------------
 The Radiolink protocol supports Radiolink and Dumbo receivers. |cc2500-note| |mod-install-link|

 The protocol supports up to 8 channels.
 Default channel order is AETR.
-Telemetry is supported using the Frsky telemetry layout.
+Telemetry is implemented using the Frsky telemetry layout.
 The following values are supported: VOLT1, VOLT2, RSSI, LRSSI, and LQI.
-Telemetry is not supported by the Dumbo protocol.
+Telemetry is not supported by the Dumbo protocol format.

 * VOLT1 - Receiver battery
 * VOLT2 - Main battery
 * RSSI - Receiver RSSI
 * LRSSI - Local RSSI
+* LQI - received/expected telemetry packets (percentage)

 The following protocol options are available.

 **Format**: Receiver selection for Air, Surface, or Dumbo.

 **Freq-Fine**: Frequency offset adjustment.
 Range -127 to 127.
 Adjusts for variances betweeen CC2500 modules.
-Usually offset of 0 or -41 is required, but full range should be tested if there are problems with binding or range.
 Default 0.